 After clerking, he joined the Public Defender Service in Washington, D.C., where for six years he represented both juveniles and adults charged with crimes.
 Public speaking was a crucial part of his job as a public defender, as winning a case depended on persuading juries and judges with oral advocacy.

 During his time as a public defender, Professor Forman became frustrated with the lack of education and job training opportunities for his clients.
 So in 1997, along with David Domenici, he started the Maya Angelou Public Charter School, an alternative school for school dropouts and youth who had previously been arrested.
 A decade later, in 2007, Maya Angelou School expanded and agreed to run the school inside D.C.’s juvenile prison.
 That school, which had long been an abysmal failure, has been transformed under the leadership of the Maya Angelou staff; the court monitor overseeing D.C.’s juvenile system called the turnaround “extraordinary.”

 Professor Forman teaches Constitutional Law, Race and the Criminal Justice System, and the Educational Opportunity and Juvenile Justice Clinic.
 In the clinic, Professor Forman and his students represent young people facing expulsion from school for discipline violations, and they work to keep their clients in school and on track towards graduation.

 Professor Forman teaches, writes and speaks about criminal and juvenile justice, education law and policy, and the school-to-prison pipeline.
 His writing has appeared in The Atlantic, the New York Times, the Boston Review, and the Nation.
-Professor Forman’s book, Locking Up Our Own: Crime and Punishment in Black America, will be published in the spring of 2017 by Farrar Straus and Giroux.
+Professor Forman’s book, Locking Up Our Own: Crime and Punishment in Black America, was published in the spring of 2017 by Farrar Straus and Giroux.